mcrollin/steelyard/README.md

 OPTIONS:
   -v, --verbose           Display all information messages.
-  -o, --open-output       Open the result graphs.
+  --by-version            Fetch sizes categorized by version, not build.
+Slower to retrieve.
-  -l, --limit <limit>     The number of builds to process, between 0 and 200. (default: 30) --reference-device-identifier <reference-device-identifier>
+  -l, --limit <limit>     Specify the number of items to analyze.
+                          - For builds, the range is 1 to 200 to 200.
+                          - For versions, the range is 1 to 50. (default: 30)
+  --download-size/--no-download-size
+                          Include download sizes. (default: --download-size) --install-size/--no-install-size
+                          Include install sizes. (default: --install-size) --reference-device-identifier <reference-device-identifier>
-                          The reference device to highlight in the charts. (default: iPhone12,1) -h, --help              Show help information.
+                          The reference device to highlight in the charts. (default: iPhone12,1) -o, --output <output>   Specify the destination path for the generated PNG file.
+  -h, --help              Show help information.

 ```